datafusion-contrib/datafusion-objectstore-azure/README.md

 # DataFusion-ObjectStore-Azure

-🚨 WARNING 🚨: This crate is still experimental.
+🚨 WARNING 🚨: This project is archived, as datafusion has moved to the object_store crate, which natively supports Azure.

 Azure storage account as an ObjectStore for [Datafusion](https://github.com/apache/arrow-datafusion).